tomtom/tterminal_vim/README.md

-The |:Tterminal| command facilitates evaluating code in a terminal.
+The `:Tterminal` command facilitates evaluating code in a terminal.

 - It start the right command (defined via run configurations aka "runconfigs") for the current filetype
-    - It installs a map (<c-cr>) that sends the current line or selection to the terminal
+- It installs a map (\<c-cr>) that sends the current line or selection to the terminal
-    - For certain filetypes (e.g. R) it also supports omnicompletion (see 'omnifunc') via <c-x><c-o>
+- For certain filetypes (e.g. R) it also supports omnicompletion (see 'omnifunc') via \<c-x>\<c-o>
+  NOTE: The terminal must be visible for this to work since this relies on `terminal-api`.
 - All buffers with the same runconfig and the same working directory (usually all buffers of a project with the same 'filetype') share the same terminal

 Examples: >

-    " Run a terminal with the default command for the current filetype :Tterminal
+    " Run a terminal with the default command for the current filetype.
+    " If no runconfig is defined for the current filetype, open 'shell'.
+    :Tterminal

     " Run a terminal with a custom runconfig (e.g. a command with special